nus-sps/modules.sp3176/Chapter 5/Star Light.md

 brighter star will have a lower apparent magnitude, and that it is possible to have a negative magnitude.
-Also note that this definition merely establishes a way to compare relative brightness, but a zero point is not explicitly set by this equation.By convention, a star called Vega is taken as the zero point of the apparent magnitude scale.
+Also note that this definition merely establishes a way to compare relative brightness, but a zero point is not explicitly set by this equation.
+By convention, a star called Vega is taken as the zero point of the apparent magnitude scale.
 From there, the absolute magnitude of Vega is calculated (0.57) which indirectly defines the zero point of the absolute magnitude scale.